-SCI345 CREDITS: 3 PREREQUISITE(S): NONE Constained Illing in Desertion
+SCI345 CREDITS: 3 PREREQUISITE(S): NONE Questa in a bilitar in Duestie a

 Sustainability in Practice

 Sustainability in Practice offers a hands-on study of the practical applications of sustainability science.
 This course will present an overview of tools like systems diagrams and sustainability frameworks to support students as they transition from theoretical sustainability concepts in the beginning of the course through to building projects like insulation and pitching sustainability concept ideas to university management for implementation.
 This course will provide students a connection to community and society through supporting students as they tackle sustainability challenges through practical and implementable projects specific to their own community context at UAT.